acts-project/acts/docs/core/experimental_geometry.md

 Illustration of a shared extended portal between several volumes, the arrows indicate the direction of attachment.
 :::

-The implementation of a unique, binned or any other volume link can be adapted to the detector geometry by providing a suitable {class}`Acts::Experimental::DetectorVolumeLink` delegate.
+The implementation of a unique, binned or any other volume link can be adapted to the detector geometry by providing a suitable {class}`Acts::Experimental::DetectorVolumeUpdator` delegate.

 ### The Detector volume object

 A detector volume has to contain:

 * a list of bounding portal objects (that can be shared with other volumes)
-* a navigation state updator as a {class}`Acts::Experimental::NavigationStateUpdator` delegate, that at minimum is able to provide the portal surfaces for leaving the volume again.
+* a navigation state updator as a {class}`Acts::Experimental::SurfaceCandidatesUpdator` delegate, that at minimum is able to provide the portal surfaces for leaving the volume again.
 * a unique name string

 :::{note}